Why does WebRTC use UDP?

 Can I send audio or video over a DataChannel?

-You could send any data over DataChannel.
-In a browser case, it is your
+Yes, you can send any data over a DataChannel.
+In the browser case, it will be your

 responsibility to decode the data and pass it to a media player for rendering,

-where it is automatically done when you use media channels.
+while all of that is done automatically if you use media channels.